Chapter 4 : Ch. 4

 Gwen breathed a mental sigh of relief and forced a smile.

 “Great.
 I really have some fun stuff planned this term.
-It’s time these kids learn that history can be fun.”
+It’s time to show these kids how interesting history is.”

 The look on Snape’s face told her that he had his doubts about that, but Gwen ignored it.
 No way was she going to let him piss on her subject.